Key takeaways

 • An alienation clause is different from an acceleration clause in that the latter typically has to do with non-payment and foreclosure instead of a sale or transfer.

-An alienation clause, or due-on-sale clause, is common in most mortgage contracts.
+An alienation clause is common in most mortgage contracts.
 But what is alienation in real estate?
 This is a provision that requires a home seller to repay their mortgage balance at the time of sale.
 Here’s what that means for the current homeowner and, sometimes, for the homebuyer as well.

 What is an alienation clause in real estate?

-An alienation clause makes it a requirement to settle the outstanding balance before the property’s title can be transferred to the buyer.
-Since the loan becomes due on sale, this provision is also known as the due-on-sale clause.
+An alienation clause is a provision in a mortgage contract requiring the seller to settle any outstanding balance — including any principal and accrued interest — before a property’s title can be transferred to the buyer.
 This stipulation applies regardless of whether the sale or transfer is voluntary or involuntary.

 In the 1970s, there was some back-and-forth about the enforceability of alienation clauses.
 Some states allowed them, some didn’t.
 As a result, Congress passed the Garn-St. Germain Act (officially the Garn-St. Germain Depository Institutions Act) in 1982, which officially made the clauses enforceable (with a few exceptions, which we’ll cover below).
 Specifically, Title II of the act preempted state laws that thwarted the due-on-sale or alienation clauses in mortgage contracts.